Christine Quinn Nails Christina Aguilera’s Most Iconic Look In Leather Chaps For Halloween

 In the third frame, Quinn shared a beauty shot in black-and-white where she raised one hand to the side of her face.

-In the fourth and final pic, she raised both her arms above her head and gazed to her left.
+In the fourth and final pic, she raised both her arms above her head and gazed to the left.

 For her caption, Quinn referenced lyrics from Aguilera’s hit “Dirrty.”